celsohlsj/amazonia_deforestation/README.md

 #### The map was used in the following manuscript:
 Silveira, M.V.
 F., Silva-Junior, C.H.L., Anderson, L.O., Aragão, L.E.O.C.
 Amazon fires in the 21st century: the year of 2020 in evidence.
 Global Ecology and Biogeography (2022). https://doi.org/XXXXXXXXXXXXXXXXXX

-#### For script and dataset, please use the following reference:
+#### For script and dataset, please cite the following reference:
-Silveira, M.V.
-F., Silva-Junior, C.H.L., Anderson, L.O., Aragão, L.E.O.C.
-Amazon fires in the 21st century: the year of 2020 in evidence.
-Global Ecology and Biogeography (2022). doi: XXXXXXXXXXXXXXXXXX
+- Silveira, M.V.
+F., et al. Amazon fires in the 21st century: the year of 2020 in evidence.
+Global Ecology and Biogeography (2022). doi: XXXXXXXXXXXXX
+- Silva-Junior, C. H. L. .
+(2022).
+Benchmark maps of deforestation for Amazonia [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.6808579